 From the previous section, we know that low VOC solutions are best suited for those who are in a pregnant state.
 But what exactly makes this kind ideal for them?

-Volatile organic compounds are known to contain carbon and will immediately vaporize, which is known as off-gassing.
+Volatile organic compounds are known to contain carbon and will immediately vaporize.
+It is known as off-gassing.
 Once they come into contact with other elements present in the air, ozone that is dangerous to both humans and the environment will be produced.
-This compound is responsible for the signature smell that we know, that is why this smell is the best indicator of the presence of VOCs.
+This compound is responsible for the signature smell that we know.
+That is why this smell is the best indicator of the presence of VOCs.

-Long periods of exposure to VOCs is already hazardous to anyone, this risk is even greater for a pregnant lady, as even her child may also be affected by it.
+Long periods of exposure to VOCs are already hazardous to anyone.
+This risk is even greater for a pregnant lady, as even her child may also be affected by it.
 This is why ones known to contain high VOC levels should be avoided.

-Low VOC paints, on the other hand, are known to contain minimal solvent levels, formaldehyde, and heavy metals, making them safer to use by anyone.
-While they typically have VOCs below 50 grams per liter, the problem is that there is no regulation that sets limits for it; one labelled as a low VOC may contain VOCs even higher than that amount.
+On the other hand, Low VOC paints contain minimal solvent levels and formaldehyde.
+They also contain fewer heavy metals, making them safer to use by anyone.
+They typically have VOCs below 50 grams per liter.
+The problem is that no regulation sets limits for it.
+One labeled as a low VOC may contain VOCs even higher than that amount.

-This uncertainty when it comes to the actual amount of VOCs present in products labeled as a low VOC one is what makes using this type is still risky for pregnant women to use.
+This uncertainty regarding the actual amount of VOCs present in products labeled as a low VOC one makes using this type still risky for pregnant women.
 That is why wearing safety gear is a must even when using these.

-But compared to solvent-based options, these low VOC products do offer some benefits, such as:
+But compared to solvent-based options, these low VOC products do offer some benefits.
+They include things such as:

-- Has less contaminants that can pollute the land, water, and atmosphere.
+- It has less contaminants that can pollute the land, water, and atmosphere.

 - Chances of triggering the allergies of those sensitive to paint and chemicals are lessened.

-- Has good coverage and can easily hide flaws of the surfaces, as well as the previous coats.
+- It has good coverage and can easily hide flaws of the surfaces, as well as the previous coats.

 - Minimal to no fumes present when being applied to any surface, and has no odor after the curing period.

-- Not classified as a hazardous waste, making disposal easier.
+- It’s not classified as a hazardous waste, making disposal easier.

-Natural paints, meanwhile, use raw ingredients and minerals that are completely natural, including plant resins, oils, and dyes, water, clay, talcum, essential oils, natural latex, chalk, milk casein, earth, mineral dyes, and beeswax.
-They can also be either water-based and have no smell, or oil-based but emit a fragrant scent, depending on the essential oil used.
+They can also be water-based and have no smell or oil-based but emit a fragrant scent, depending on the essential oil used.

-Zero VOC classifications, on the other hand, should not be taken literally.
-They still contain miniscule amounts of VOCs but not exceeding the set limit of the EPA Reference Test Method 24, which is 5 grams per liter.
-As a result, any product that has VOCs less than that amount can be classified as a zero VOC option.
+On the other hand, Zero VOC classifications should not be taken literally.
+They still contain minuscule VOCs but do not exceed the set limit of the EPA Reference Test Method 24.
+It is 5 grams per liter.
+As a result, any product with VOCs less than that amount can be classified as a zero VOC option.

-Although they contain minimal VOCs, additives such as fungicides, colorants, and biocides may raise the level of VOCs present in this type and still be considered one with zero VOC present.
+They contain minimal VOCs.
+They’re additives such as fungicides and biocides that may raise the level of VOCs present in this type.
+They are still considered ones with zero VOC present.

-As a result, pregnant women should only use natural or low to zero VOC solution, and make sure that they are completely protected as the work is being done.
-Those with a Green Seal are also recommended, since they are required to have VOCs less than 50 grams per liter for flat paints and 100 grams per liter for non-flat ones.
+As a result, pregnant women should only use natural or low to zero VOC solutions and ensure they are completely protected as the work is being done.
+Those with a Green Seal are also recommended.
+They must have VOCs less than 50 grams per liter for flat paints and 100 grams per liter for non-flat ones.

 Pregnancy Safe Paint Brands

-With so many to choose from, it can be a daunting task to know which paint brands are pregnancy safe.
-Fortunately, we have come up with a list of those brands that either have low or zero VOCs or are completely natural.
+It can be a daunting task to know which paint brands are pregnancy safe with so many to choose from.
+Fortunately, we have come up with a list of those brands that either have low or zero VOCs or are entirely natural.

 Low VOC options

-- Ace Royal Interiors – affordable option that is self-priming, as well as eco-friendly
+- Ace Royal Interiors – It’s an affordable option that is self-priming, as well as eco-friendly.

-- Behr – also environment-friendly and does not require a primer.
-Its price tag ranges from cheap to expensive, depending on the type
+- Behr – It’s also environment-friendly and does not require a primer.
+Its price tag ranges from cheap to expensive, depending on the type.

-- Benjamin Moore – capable of covering a surface with just a single coat, it is considered premium and pricey.
-Also has zero VOCs available
+- Benjamin Moore – It’s capable of covering a surface with just a single coat, it is considered premium and pricey.
+Also has zero VOCs available.

-- Clark + Kensington – also an eco-friendly and self-priming solution whose price falls in the middle range
+- Clark + Kensington – It’s also an eco-friendly and self-priming solution whose price falls in the middle range.

-- Cloverdale Horizon – has various finishes available
+- Cloverdale Horizon – It has various finishes available.

-- Color Place Ultra – cheap but eco-friendly
+- Color Place Ultra – They’re cheap but eco-friendly.

-- HGTV Home by Sherwin Williams – comes in affordable and high-priced variants, does not require a coat of primer, and is also environment-friendly
+- HGTV Home by Sherwin Williams – It comes in affordable and high-priced variants and does not require a coat of primer.
+It is also environment-friendly.

-- Kilz – also affordable, eco-friendly, and self-priming
+- Kilz – They are also affordable and self-priming.

-- Miller Paint – has very low VOCs
+- Miller Paint – It has very low VOCs.

-- PPG – retails at a low price and is considered green.
+- PPG – It retails at a low price and is considered green.
 Also has zero VOC.

-- Prestige Paints – premium solution that is good for the environment and skips the need for a primer
+- Prestige Paints – It’s a premium solution that is good for the environment and skips the need for a primer.

-- Sherwin Williams – high-end options that is capable of self-priming and is also eco-friendly.
+- Sherwin Williams – They are high-end options that are capable of self-priming and is also eco-friendly.
 Also offers zero VOC.

-- Valspar – offers options for all types of budgets
+- Valspar – It offers options for all types of budgets.

 - AFM Safecoat – latex-based with various finishes